David-Rushton/tagdb/README.md

-# Q
+# TagDb

+> ⚠️⚠️⚠️ This repository is under construction ⚠️⚠️⚠️
+> Most of what is here is unfinished and does not work

-A document db with tags.
+A persist key-value store with searchable tags.

 ## Things to make and do